U.S. Legal System

 The course examines the role that law plays in achieving three societal goals: increasing access to health care, controlling health care costs, and assuring quality of health care.
 Specific topics are the structure of the health care system(including integrated health care delivery systems); regulating quality through licensing, staff privileges, and accreditation; labor and employment issues; the legal obligation to provide treatment, including EMTALA); tax exemption and charitable purposes; health care reform; state and federal regulation of health insurance and managed care (including ERISA); federal initiatives to expand private insurance coverage(including HIPAA, COBRA and ADA); Medicare/Medicaid eligibility, benefits, and reform efforts; health care fraud and abuse (False Claims Act, Antikickback statute, Stark); and antitrust issues in the health care industry.
 This course does not examine issues of professional liability, and it does not cover ethical issues in health care (covered in , which is the subject of "Bioethics and Law").

 Choose from among the following electives to complete your 15 credit requirement for the certificate:

-Or select another course of interest that would complement this certificate in disability studies (which would need to be approved by the Program Director).
+Or select another course of interest that would complement this certificate.